typelevel/Laika/docs/markup.md

 Laika supports Markdown primarily due to its popularity.
 It has several advantages, mainly that it is very easy to learn, very lightweight, and produces documents which are fairly easy to read, even when you don't know anything about Markdown.
-The popularity is probably largely based on these characteristics and is well deserved.

-However, Markdown also has its problems.
+However, Markdown also has a few issues.
 First, there is no real specification, only a page with a syntax description that leaves many questions unanswered.
 Secondly, its feature set is fairly limited, lacking functionality for more advanced usage like technical documentation or entire books.
 As a consequence